 - Delete only the highlighted tag

-- Delete all the tags for the current collection
+- Delete all the tags for the current selection

 - Note: Tags can be applied to text on region, line, word, or even character level.
 To apply tags to a segmentation element, click on a text or line region in the Canvas image viewer and follow the above instructions.